-Abstract: "BlinkenBone" is a Blinkenlight panel project, realized with the latest Linux single board computer "BeagleBone" .
-With the BlinkenBone system, you can connect the console panels of historical computers to simulations of these computers.
+Abstract: "BlinkenBone" is a Blinkenlight panel project, first realized first with the Linux single board computer "BeagleBone" .
+With the BlinkenBone system, you can connect physical or simulated console panels of historical computers to simulations of these computers.

 Yet another Blinkenlight project